COVID-19 update: Our team remains available 24/7 to support you. #StayHome #StaySafe✕

 Our Online Tax Team is ready to help!
 Chat Live Now

-The average Japanese Pension Refund is ¥102000Get started
+The average Japanese Pension Refund is ¥600,000Get started

 Employees in Japan are required to pay a contribution into a pension insurance fund out of their wages.
 Contributions are usually 11% of your salary, depending on whether you are paying into the Government's National Pension Scheme or your employer has a private social insurance plan.
 If you're a foreigner working in Japan, you can apply for a pension refund once you leave the country.
 You are entitled to a pension refund from Japan if:

 You can also reclaim the 20% tax charged on the Lump-sum withdraw.
-What’s more, the pension insurance reimbursement is not subject to withholding income tax.
-However, when the social insurance office (Japanese Pension Service) reimburses your pension payments, it deducts 20% income tax on the refunded amount.
-Once you receive your refund, we can claim that tax back for you as well.
+When the social insurance office (Japanese Pension Service) reimburses your pension payments, it deducts 20% income tax on the refunded amount.
+Once you receive your refund, we can claim that tax back as well.

 Check out our Contact Us page for your nearest office